Hydroxyanthraquinone

 1,4-Dihydroxyanthraquinone, commonly called quinizarin is a common hydroxyanthroquinone.

 In organic chemistry hydroxyanthraquinones refers to compounds with the formula C_{12}H_{8−n}(OH)_{n}(CO)_{2} where n ≥ 1.
 Almost all hydroxyanthraquinones are derivative of 9,10-anthraquinone.

 Isomers

 One peculiarity of the hydroxyanthraquinones is the relative obscurity of the monohydroxy derivatives.
 Most hydroxyanthraquinones have two or more hydroxy groups.

 Dihydroxy

 Dihydroxyanthraquinones have the formula C12H6(OH)2(CO)2.
 The dyes alizarin (1,2-Dihydroxyanthraquinone) and quinizarin are prominent examples.

 Trihydroxy

 Trihydroxyanthraquinones have the formula C12H5(OH)3(CO)2.
 1,2,4-Trihydroxyanthraquinone, commonly called purpurin, is a naturally occurring red/yellow dye.

 Tetrahydroxy

 Tetrahydroxyanthraquinones have the formula C12H4(OH)4(CO)2.
 The dye quinalizarin (1,2,5,8-tetrahydroxyanthraquinone is one example.

 Hexahydroxy

-Dihydroxyanthraquinones have the formula C12H2(OH)6(CO)2.1,2,3,5,6,7-hexahydroxy-9,10-anthraquinone (rufigallol) occurs in nature.
+Hexahydroxyanthraquinones have the formula C12H2(OH)6(CO)2.1,2,3,5,6,7-hexahydroxy-9,10-anthraquinone (rufigallol) occurs in nature.